 So, you can see See how easily an infection can happen just by lack of awareness and not following the correct procedures.

 This is why it is so important to choose an artist who has their bloodborne pathogen certificate so they know how to handle every type of situation.

 The bloodborne pathogens certification is required to be renewed annually to make sure you don’t forget to follow safety practices and stay up to date on everything within the permanent cosmetics business.

-You can take our bloodborne pathogens training for microblading 100% free and pay for your certificate only after you pass.
-Start right now by registering here.
+You can take our bloodborne pathogens training for tattoo artist 100% online.
+Start right now.